Search Results for "intern"

 What We Do

-Our Strategies AJWS has invested more than half a billion dollars to build a more just and equitable world through our two-pronged strategy: international grantmaking and U.S advocacy.
-We support more than 500 social justice organizations in 17 countries in Africa, Asia, Latin America and the Caribbean—with the understanding that the people who are most …
+Our Strategies AJWS has invested more than half a billion dollars to build a more just and equitable world through our three-pronged strategy: international grantmaking and U.S advocacy.
+We support nearly 500 social justice organizations in 17 countries in Africa, Asia, Latin America and the Caribbean—with the understanding that the people who are most affected …

 Read More